HL7/cql-ig/input/pages/using-cql.md

   1. The library declaration **SHOULD** specify a version.
   2. The library version **SHOULD** follow the convention:
        < major >.< minor >.< patch >
-3. For artifacts in draft status, the versioning scheme **SHALL NOT** apply, and there is no expectation that artifact contents are stable.
+3. For artifacts in draft status, the versioning scheme **NEED NOT** apply, and there is no expectation that artifact contents are stable.
   4. The versioning scheme **SHALL** apply when an artifact moves to active status.

 There are three main types of changes that can be made to a library: